lakaschus/ScanDatabase/README.md

 3. Take all scans and let ChatGPT categorize them
 4. For each scan a informative file name is generated as well as meta file that contains all relevant information
 5. A csv / excel is generated for searchability and uploaded to Google drive for backup

+Note: Since my documents are almost entirely in German the prompts I've designed are also German